How to Effectively Deal With Your Impostor Syndrome

 I was miserable, so I chose the option “a” first.
 It made me feel more miserable, so I subsequently chose “b”, which leads to the second point.

 2. Stop Procrastinating

-This is something psychologists that don’t experience impostor syndrome yet research it don’t know, which is why it is nowhere to be found on the Internet.
+This is something psychologists that don’t experience impostor syndrome yet research it don’t know about.

 Remember when you were 15 years old and had to study for an exam?
 What would you do instead?

 Clean your room first?
 Then read a book you got for your birthday but never opened?
 Cooking?
 Wanking?
 Cleaning the windows?
 Helping your parents out?
 Exercising?
 “Insert something you had to do but never did of your choice here”?

 You did everything you had to do but study and after a day of procrastinating and knowing deep inside of you that you had barely studied half-an-hour, you’d tell your parents how much you worked and subsequently didn’t feel really good about yourself, only to promise that the next day, you’d do better…and then failing on that promise.

 If it was you, don’t worry, it was me too, and an impostor syndrome would develop after a day of procrastinating when, looking at my food on my plate, I’d think about people living in dangerous slums, barely able to afford something to eat.